Swader/wallets-review/explore-multiaccount.md

 AlphaWallet does not properly inject Web3 so many dapps do not recognize it, but when they do, the identity is immediately switched on wallet switch.
 It is not known whether or not the cookies are cleared as well.

+This application also has a pretty serious privacy leak in that it does not clear browser cache when you log out and log in again with a new passphrase, meaning your previous visits can be logged and your various identities linked.

 ## Conclusions

 Among the tested wallets, only imToken offers derivation path choices but none auto-scan the paths for active accounts.
 The most useful ones are those that allow side-by-side usage of alternative accounts (Trust Wallet, Alpha Wallet, imToken, PandaX) or extremely easy import via various different methods.

+There is a serious privacy implication in wallet apps that offer dapp browsers in that they do not clear cookies or localstorage except in the case of Status.
+This means that switching identities is effectively pointless because a dapp can easily track previously visiting Ethereum addresses and thus extrapolate common identities from those connections.
+Out of all tested wallets only Status currently clears cookies and localstorage to remove these traces.

 There is a clear opening in the market for a well designed application that: